NHSDigital/dtos-cohort-manager/docs/user-guides/Local_machine_setup.md

 - bi-analytics - Functions that are only used by the external BI & Analytics product
 - bs-select - Functions that are only used by external requests from BS Select
-- ui - only used by the user interface
+- <!-- vale ignore --> ui - only used by the user interface
 - non-essential - Functions that are not needed to run the application
 - not-implemented - Functions that do not yet have an implementation and are not in use